 - Add reserved flour mixture to stand mixer and blend until just combined.

 - Remove from pan and let COOL COMPLETELY on wire rack before icing and adding any sprinkles.
 Enjoy!

-- In a small bowl add icing sugar.
+- In a small bowl, add icing sugar.
 Add 2 tablespoons of orange juice and stir.
 Then, a teaspoon at a time, add more juice and mix until smooth and creamy.
-Drizzle over COOLED gingerbread.
+Drizzle over cooled gingerbread.
 Note: If you want the glaze thicker, add a little more icing sugar.
-Conversely, if you want a looser glaze, add more juice (a little goes a long way).
+Conversely, if you want a thinner glaze, add more juice (a little goes a long way).

 - Cooling time of 3 hours may vary.
 To speed up cooling time, place cake in fridge for a little while.

-- Make sure your butter, cream cheese and eggs are at room temperature before making this gingerbread cake.
+- Make sure your butter and cream cheese are softened before making this gingerbread cake.

 - When measuring the molasses, grease a measuring cup with baking spray before pouring in the molasses.
 It helps it to come out more easily.

 - Once the batter is poured into the greased pan, tap it down on a hard surface a bunch of times to remove any excess air bubbles before baking.

 - Ensure that the gingerbread cake is fully cooled before icing.
 Otherwise, the icing sugar glaze will just melt (aka soak) right into the cake and it won’t ‘pop’.

 - I mixed the icing sugar glaze in a measuring cup (to make things easier).
 Just pour and let the icing sugar glaze flow naturally over the cake.